r-spatial/link2GI/docs/index.md

 ## `initProj` for reproducible projects

-`initProj` provides a complete and flexible working environment for GI projects.
+`initProj` provides a complete and flexible lightweight working environment for GI projects.
 The focus is on a simple but powerful structure.
 The basic framework is formed by a defined folder structure, initial scripts and configuration templates as well as optional Git repositories and an `renv` environment.
 A corresponding RStudio project file is also created.
 It supports the automatic installation (if needed) and loading of the required libraries including various standard setup skeletons to simplify project initialisation.

 The function creates a skeleton of the skeleton scripts `main-control.R`, `pre-processing.R`, `10-processing.R` and